 You don’t have to have any previous experience or special skills to volunteer.
 We have an amazing and diverse mix of people volunteer with us, with all sorts of backgrounds, ages and life skills.
 If you’d like to experience something new and you like music, food and fun, then come and join the team.
 We do ask that volunteers attend the crew briefing on Thursday evening before the event opens at midday Friday, so please factor this into your plans.

 Below you’ll find specific team information and the link to our application form.
-We’ll have a chat with you over the phone once you’ve applied to welcome you to the family and answer all those new questions you suddenly have!
+We’ll have a chat with you over the phone once you’ve applied to welcome you on board and answer any questions you might have.